 Find out more by going to the Healthier You: NHS Diabetes Prevention Programme website.

-Advice and education to help patients look after themselves is a key feature of the service.
-Newly diagnosed patients are invited to go on a structured programme that runs over six weeks and gives them the information they need to help them manage their diabetes.
+Advice and education to help patients stay well and look after themselves is a key focus of the service.
+Newly diagnosed patients are invited to go on a structured education programme that gives them the information they need to help them manage their diabetes.
 Patients can access ongoing education sessions to help them in managing their diabetes longer term.

 The service also provides training and education for GPs and practice nurses to help them better support their patients.
 Practices can call on specialist support if they have a patient needing more complex help.